-Chambers, a Whig, was the representative for Kentucky's 12th congressional district from 1837 to 1839.
+Chambers was the representative for Kentucky’s 12th congressional district and was a Whig.
+He served from 1837 to 1839.

 From Dec 1828 to Mar 1839, Chambers missed 226 of 1,007 roll call votes, which is 22.4%.
 This is on par with the median of 23.4% among the lifetime records of representatives serving in Mar 1839.
 The chart below reports missed votes over time.

 |Dec 1835-Feb 1836||57||3||5.3%||26th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information